HafslundEcoVannkraft/stratus-tf-github-environments/AI_CONTEXT.md

 This Terraform module automates the creation of GitHub deployment environments for Azure infrastructure within the **Stratus Corp Azure Landing Zone** architecture.
 It establishes secure OIDC federation between GitHub Actions and Azure, eliminating the need for static credentials.

 ### Key Value Proposition
-- **Generic Infrastructure Support**: Works with any Azure infrastructure (Container Apps, AKS, VMs, Functions, etc.)
+- **Generic Infrastructure Support**: Works with any Azure infrastructure (Container Apps, AKS, Functions, etc.)
 - **Secure Authentication**: OIDC federation replaces static secrets
-- **Centralized Management**: IaC repository controls all environment creation
+- **Centralized Management**: IaC repository controls all environment creation, the IaC repo allready have the required Identity and role assignment to create new identities.
 - **Dynamic Role Assignment**: Convention-based role mapping for infinite flexibility
 - **Enterprise Ready**: Designed for corporate environments with strict security requirements